sara-nl/sdrdocs/source/Pages/General/about_the_data_repository.rst

 About the Data Repository
 **************

-In this page you will find general information about the Data Repository, how it works and what data it is suited for:
+In this page you will find general information about the Data Repository, how it works and how to get access:

 .. contents::
     :depth: 4